mainabrar/Do-you-mind-/README.md

 # Do-you-mind-
-Do you mind is a flawed phrase
+"Do you mind?" is a flawed phrase